MagGeo/MagGeo/README.md

 If you are ready to annotate your GPS trajectories.
 You need to update the parameters file in MagGeo to let the program know what are the correct values of your data.

+* Copy the csv file with your trajectories into the data folder.
 * Open and Update the following parameters in the file `default.yml` located in parameters folder:
 * `gpsfilename: "name_of_your_trajectory.cvs"` Include the name of your Input data.
 The GPS trajectory you need to annotate with the geomagnetic satellite data.
 * `Lat: "latitude_column_name_in_your_trajectory"`